 Friday 22 Septr. !!!
 This forenoon anchored in Port Jackson, the Ship Agamemnon, Capt.
 Robt.
 Surtees, with 178 Male Convicts from England - whence She sailed on the 3d. of May last, touching at Rio de Janeiro; Doctr.
 Hall R. Navy being the Surgeon Supdt., and the Guard consisting of 31 Soldiers of the 48th.
 Regt. being Commanded by Lieut.
 Keays of the 47th.
 Regiment.
 One Convict was relanded, and one died on the Passage; the rest arriving in good Health.
 No Passengers.

-reported: On Tuesday the Agamemnon, Captain Surtees, sailed for Madras.
-She conveys to India for the purpose of joining their respective Regiments, the various detachments that have come out lately from England as guards in the transports
+The Sydney Gazette reported: On Tuesday the Agamemnon, Captain Surtees, sailed for Madras.
+She conveys to India for the purpose of joining their respective Regiments, the various detachments that have come out lately from England as guards in the transports.

 Notes and Links

 1).
 Read the story of Abraham Van Brienen from Russia who was first transported for 7 years on the Agamemnon in 1820 and returned to England in 1828.
 In 1834 for the crime of forgery he was re-transported on the Surrey in the name of Alexander Brannon. ......200 year old story Russian convict in Australia.

 2).
 Other ships bringing detachments of the 48th regt., included: